Element 2 Aspect 1: drivers behind technology education

-The paper describes the development of an integrated curriculumpaper as part of a pre service teaching education programme at Massey University.
-It builds on over a decade of research looking at pre-service teachers developing their personal constructs with a emphasis on technology education.
+The paper describes the development of an integrated curriculum paper as part of a pre service teaching education programme at Massey University.
+It builds on over a decade of research looking at pre-service teachers developing their personal constructs with an emphasis on technology education.
 It focuses on the use of the DEPTH framework and a Problem Based Learning (PBL) approach.

 Keywords: DEPTH framework, problem based learning.

 Title: Global issues, local actions: some key 68 agenda items for technology education in the new millennium